storyblok/storyblok-ruby-client/README.md

 # About
-This is the Storyblok ruby client for easy access of the management and content delivery api.
+This is the Storyblok ruby client to easily access the management and content delivery api.

 ## Install